wp-plugins/facebook-tools/readme.txt

 1. Make sure your template is calling *wp_head()* and *wp_footer()* to allow loading of the Facebook API library.

 == Changelog ==

+= 1.1.1 =
+* Added the ability to disable the automatic insertion of the Open Graph tags (in Facebook Tools > Facebook Tools panel).

 = 1.1 =
 * Organized plugin folder